 Pros and cons of dry van shipping

-The pros of dry van freight shipping
+The advantages of dry van freight shipping include:

-- Efficient.
 You can consolidate a variety of goods and materials into a single shipment, avoiding redundancy.

-Cons of dry van shipping
+The disadvantages of dry van shipping include:

 In some cases, dry van shipments might not be the best option.
 It’s essential to think about transportation logistics, including cargo, your lanes, weather, and other factors that come up on your route.